Welcome to Broadband Genie, and our page all about FTTP, full fibre and FTTC broadband.

 Do you need FTTP/full fibre or FTTC?

 If you're looking for a faster internet connection, you're probably best served by either FTTP or FTTC.
 But which one?

 For typical domestic users, the heaviest usage is likely to come from streaming video, downloading files, or playing games.
 Or you might just want to enjoy a spot of web browsing, social media and email.

 Another reason to get an FTTC or FTTP fibre-optic broadband connection would be for handling the demands of a busy shared or family home.
 Even if you're mainly using the connection for web browsing, you could find it gets very slow when everyone is connected at once.
 Throw in some Netflix, Spotify, online gaming and downloading and only fibre will be able to keep up.

-ADSL is almost certainly unsuitable for most business uses, save for a one-person home office.
+Standard ADSL broadband is almost certainly unsuitable for most business uses, unless you work alone.

-Businesses may have to support multiple employees all connected at once, might need to operate servers, and could be frequently transferring very large amounts of data.
+Businesses may have to support multiple employees all connected at once.
+They might also need to operate servers, and could be frequently transferring large amounts of data.

-Depending on your commercial requirements you might be able to use an FTTC or Virgin Media HFC business broadband service, for which you'll find an extensive choice of very affordable business broadband deals.
+Depending on your commercial needs, you might be able to use an FTTC or Virgin Media business broadband service, for which you'll find an extensive choice of very affordable business broadband deals.
 But businesses operating across multiple sites, requiring remote file access, video conferencing, and other online collaboration and training tools, will benefit from FTTP or specialist business broadband leased lines.

 Who provides FTTP and FTTC broadband?

 FTTP broadband, while not as common as FTTC, is available from numerous providers including:

-Hyperoptic runs its own FTTP network which offers speeds up to 1Gb, though slower (and cheaper) speeds are also available.
-Coverage is fairly limited in comparison to other providers, but it is excellent value for money if you can get it.
-It's currently available mainly in larger towns and cities and is often installed in new-build flats.
+Hyperoptic runs its own full fibre network which offers speeds up to 1Gb, though slower (and cheaper) speeds are also available.
+Coverage is fairly limited in comparison to other providers, but it's excellent value for money if you can get it.
+Hyperoptic currently serves larger towns and cities and is often installed in new-build flats.

 BT has the largest FTTP network, with around 900,000 premises covered by fibre broadband up to 1Gb.
 It plans to expand to cover three million premises by 2020.